giacomo-janson/idpsam/README.md

 This repository can be used for the following applications (see below for more information):
 * Generate Cα ensembles with a pre-trained idpSAM model.
 * Generate all-atom ensembles with a pre-trained idpSAM model and the [cg2all model](https://github.com/huhlim/cg2all) for all-atom reconstruction.
-* Train a SAM model on your own dataset of protein conformations.

 # Installation